lechinal/Alin-Lechintan/README.md

 ## About Me 🚀

-Hello there! 👋 I'm an enthusiastic entry-level full-stack developer 🧑‍💻 with a strong foundation in **HTML, CSS, JavaScript, React.js, and Node.js**.
+Hello there! 👋 I'm an enthusiastic entry-level full-stack developer 🧑‍💻 with a solid understanding in **HTML, CSS, JavaScript, React.js, and Node.js**.
 I recently completed a comprehensive programming course that equipped me with the skills to dive headfirst into the world of web development.

 ### My Passion 💡